 Some Recent Nerd Vittles Articles of Interest…

-- Some of our links refer users to Amazon or other service providers when we find their prices are competitive for the recommended products.
-Nerd Vittles receives a small referral fee from these providers to help cover the costs of our blog.
-We never recommend particular products solely to generate commissions.
-However, when pricing is comparable or availability is favorable, we support these providers because they support us. [↩]
+- Many of our purchase links refer users to Amazon when we find their prices are competitive for the recommended products.
+Nerd Vittles receives a small referral fee from Amazon to help cover the costs of our blog.
+We never recommend particular products solely to generate Amazon commissions.
+However, when pricing is comparable or availability is favorable, we support Amazon because Amazon supports us. [↩]